n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.gmailtrigger/index.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Gmail Trigger
+title: Gmail Trigger node documentation
-description: Documentation for the Gmail Trigger node in n8n, a workflow automation platform.
-Includes details of operations and configuration, and links to examples and credentials information.
+description: Learn how to use the Gmail Trigger node in n8n.
+Follow technical documentation to integrate Gmail Trigger node into your workflows.
 contentType: integration
 priority: high
 ---

-# Gmail Trigger
+# Gmail Trigger node

 [Gmail](https://www.gmail.com){:target=_blank .external-link} is an email service developed by Google.
 The Gmail Trigger node can start a workflow based on events in Gmail.